 The presence of stool in the rectum may interfere with placement of an endorectal coil (ERC).
 If an ERC is not used, the presence of air and/or stool in the rectum may induce artifactual distortion that can compromise DWI quality.
-Thus, some type of minimal preparation enema administered by the patient in the hours prior to the exam may be beneficial.
-However, an enema may also promote peristalsis, resulting inincreased motion related artifacts in some instances.
+Thus, some type of minimal preparation enema administered by the patient in the hours prior to the exam may be beneficial, especially if the exam is performed without an ERC.
+However, an enema may also promote peristalsis, resulting in increased motion related artifacts in some instances.